hedronvision/bazel-compile-commands-extractor/README.md

 If afterwards clangd doesn't prompt you to download the actual clangd server binary, hit (CMD/CTRL+SHIFT+P)->Download language Server.

 You may need to subsequently reload VSCode [(CMD/CTRL+SHIFT+P)->reload] for the plugin to load.
 The clangd download should prompt you to do so when it completes.

+#### If you work on your repository with others...

+... and would like these settings to be automatically applied for your teammates, also add the settings to the VSCode *workspace* settings and then check `.vscode/settings.json` into source control.

 ### Other Editors